Unlocking time-dependent $CP$ violation without signal vertexing at $B$ factories: Measurement of the tag decay time

 The production and decay space-points of the \Btag meson identify a flight-distance vector, $\vec{L}$.
 The \Btag decay time

-in which $m_{B}$ is the known \Bz mass, is reconstructed by projecting the flight distance onto the $p_\textrm{tag}$ momentum direction, to average out minor direction biases due to experimental inaccuracies.
+in which $m_{B}$ is the known \Bz mass, is reconstructed by projecting the flight distance onto the $\vec{p}_\textrm{tag}$ momentum direction, to average out minor direction biases due to experimental inaccuracies.
 In typical measurements of time-dependent \cp violation, the decay of the signal \BCP meson is fully reconstructed, and therefore the momentum $\vec{p}_\cp$ is known.
 This holds independently of the availability of signal vertex information.
-The momentum of the partner \Btag meson is therefore inferred as $\vec{p}_\textrm{tag} = \vec{p}_{\FourS} - \vec{p}_\textit{CP}$, where $\vec{p}_{\FourS}$ is the momentum of the \FourS meson in the $\epem\to\FourS\to\Bz\Bzb$ process~\footnote{If $\vec{p}_\textit{CP}$ cannot be measured, $\vec{p}_\textrm{tag}$ can be approximated by the vector sum of the momenta of the $B_\textrm{tag}$ decay products.
-However, since $B_\textrm{tag}$ decays are typically reconstructed inclusively to maximize efficiency---and often involve neutrinos---this approximation results in poorer momentum resolution.}, which is known precisely from the accelerator parameters.
-All momenta are measured in the laboratory reference frame.
+The momentum of the partner \Btag meson is therefore inferred as $\vec{p}_\textrm{tag} = \vec{p}_{\FourS} - \vec{p}_\textit{CP}$, where $\vec{p}_{\FourS}$ is the momentum of the \FourS meson in the $\epem\to\FourS\to\Bz\Bzb$ process, which is known precisely from the accelerator parameters.\footnote{If $\vec{p}_\textit{CP}$ cannot be measured, $\vec{p}_\textrm{tag}$ can be approximated by the vector sum of the momenta of the $B_\textrm{tag}$ decay products.
+However, since $B_\textrm{tag}$ decays are typically reconstructed inclusively to maximize efficiency---and often involve neutrinos---this approximation results in poorer momentum resolution.} All momenta are measured in the laboratory reference frame.

-The precision on $\vec{L}$ depends on the precision on \Btag production and decay space-points, and usually drives the precision on the time measurement, as the fractional uncertainty on the momentum is typically much smaller.
+The precision on $\vec{L}$ depends on the precision on the \Btag production and decay space-points, and usually drives the precision on the time measurement, as the fractional uncertainty on the momentum is typically much smaller.

 The precision on the \Btag production and decay space-points depends on the details of the interaction region.
-At $B$-factories, the IRs are typically ellipsoidal, with major axes approximately aligned with the beam directions, which define the $z$ axes of the coordinate systems (see Fig.~\ref{fig:BvtxScheme}).
+At $B$~factories, the IRs are typically ellipsoidal, with major axes approximately aligned with the beam directions, which define the $z$ axes of the coordinate systems (see Fig.~\ref{fig:BvtxScheme}).
 The IR spatial dimensions are specific to each collider and are typically determined using processes such as $\epem \to \mu^+\mu^-$~\cite{Kozanecki:2008zz}.
 They can generally be modeled in each spatial direction by a Gaussian distribution, whose width represents the spatial extent of the IR core along that direction.
-Typical IR widths for the SuperKEKB (Belle II), KEKB (Belle), and PEP-II (BaBar) colliders are listed in Table~\ref{tab:BfactoriesPars}.
-The IR dispersion along the $z$ direction is particularly relevant for the precision on $\vec{L}$.
+Typical IR widths for the SuperKEKB (\belletwo), KEKB (Belle), and PEP-II (BaBar) colliders are listed in Table~\ref{tab:BfactoriesPars}.
+The IR dispersions along the $x$ and $y$ directions are particularly relevant to the precision of $\vec{L}$.